adolgert/CompetingClocks.jl/docs/src/distributions.md

 ### Total Probability

-Given three events determined by the three clock distributions above, there is a marginal probability that any one of them will be the first to fire.
-We calculate this with an integral over the distribution of each event, multiplied by the survivals of the other events.
+Each of the three clock distributions above corresponds to a unique event ``E_i``, which has a probability that it will be the first to fire.
+We calculate this probability by marginalizing over the other events, which ends up being an integral over the distribution, multiplied by the survivals of the other events.

 ```math
 P[E_i] = \int_0^\infty f_i(t) \prod_{j\ne i} S_j(t) dt